How To Claim Compensation For A Brain Injury Due To Carbon Monoxide Poisoning? Can I Claim?

 - Feeling down.

-With a higher exposure to CO poisoning the initial symptoms will become stronger and may be accompanied by additional symptoms such as:
+With higher exposure to CO poisoning, the initial symptoms will become stronger and may be accompanied by additional symptoms such as:

 - Problems thinking clearly or concentrating,

 - Being short of breath or suffering chest pain.